 You may direct your contribution to a pre-tax account, an after tax account, or split your contribution between the two.

 You may direct your contributions and Suffolk contributions to the comprehensive line-up of investment options.
 If you are contributing to TIAA for the first time you must create an account.
 To change how your account is invested among the Plan’s TIAA investment choices, or to view a fund prospectus, you can access your account online, or by phone at 800-842-2252.
 Retirement consultants are available from 8:00 am to 8:00 pm EST.

 To schedule an individual, on-site counseling session with Mark Bertonazzi, visit the TIAA website, or call (800) 732-8353.
 All sessions will take place in the ITS conference room on the 11th floor of 73 Tremont Street.

 You may direct your contributions and Suffolk contributions to the comprehensive line-up of investment options.
 If you are contributing to Fidelity Investments for the first time you must create an account.
 To change how your account is invested among the Plan’s offered investment choices, or to view a fund prospectus, you can access your account online at or by phone at (800) 343-0860.
 Retirement consultants are available from 8:30 am to 9:00 pm EST.

 To schedule an individual counseling session with Matthew Toedt you can go to the Fidelity website, or call (800) 642-7131.
 All sessions will take place in the ITS conference room on the 11th floor of 73 Tremont Street.

 Important Legal Information

-The Summary Annual Report [PDF] provides participants and beneficiaries covered under the Retirement plan with certain information that was included in the Annual Report for the plan filed with the Employee Benefits Security Administration, U.S. Department of Labor.
+The Summary Annual Report provides participants and beneficiaries covered under the Retirement plan with certain information that was included in the Annual Report for the plan filed with the Employee Benefits Security Administration, U.S. Department of Labor.